The CMU-Qatar Arabic Book Collection consists of an assortment of Arabic books by well known Arabic authors from all over the Arab World.

 Usage borrowing limits:

-We are looking forward for your recommendation to enrich your Arabic Collection.
+We are looking forward for your recommendations to enrich your Arabic Collection.

 Samples of the Collection: